javadbat/jb-payment-input/Readme.md

 in some cases in your project you need to change default style of web-component for example you need zero margin or different border-radius and etc.
 if you want to set a custom style to this web-component all you need is to set css variable in parent scope of web-component. since jb-payment-input use jb-input underneath, read [jb-input](https://github.com/javadbat/jb-input) custom style list

+## Other Related Docs:

+- see [jb-payment-input-react](https://github.com/javadbat/jb-payment-input-react) if you want to use this component in a react app

+- see [All JB Design system Component List](https://github.com/javadbat/design-system/blob/master/docs/component-list.md) for more components

+- use [Contribution Guide](https://github.com/javadbat/design-system/blob/master/docs/contribution-guide.md) if you want to contribute in this component.